gabrielesh/collectionbuilder-workshop/intro-github.md

 3. Click on the commit message `update project title` to view the changes that were made as part of that commit.
 4. Click your repository's name (located in the top left of the window) to return to the repository's home page.

 ## Step 8.
-Make an Issue

-GitHub Issues are a great way to record tasks, identify problems, and communicate with collaborators on your own repositories as well as others'.

-1. Make sure you are on your repository's home page.
-2. In the navigation menu below your repository's name, locate and click on the "Issues" button.
-This will take you a "Welcome to issues!" page.
-3. Click the green "New issue" button, located on the right side of the screen.
-4. In the "Title" text box, type "My first issue."
-5. In the "Write" text box, copy and paste the following description:
+Add a New File to the Repository

+Now it's time to add a new file to your project.

+1. On your repository's home page, locate and click the "Add file" button, situated to the right above your repository's files.
+When this button is clicked, a drop-down menu will appear.
+Select the option "Create new file".
+2. An option to name your file will appear toward the top of your screen.
+Give your file the name: `new-file.txt`
+3. Add the following sentence to the body of your text file:

 ```
-To-do:

-- [ ] Complete the Learn-STATIC foundations-0-github module (https://github.com/learn-static/foundations-0-github)
-- [ ] Learn more about GitHub and HTML by completing the Learn-STATIC foundations-1-html module (https://github.com/learn-static/foundations-1-html)
+This is a new file in my GitHub repository.

 ```

-6. To preview your issue, click the "Preview" tab to the right of the "Write" tab.
-(Notice the `- [ ]` turn into checkboxes!)
-7. When your description is finished, click on the green "Submit new issue" button.
-8. Congratulations, you've successfully created an issue!
-9. Click your repository's name (located in the top left of the window) to return to the repository's home page.
+4. Commit your new file to your repository by adding the commit message `add new file` (just as you did in the "Make a Commit" section above), and pressing the green "Commit new file" button.

 ## Step 9.
 (Optional) Add a GitHub Collaborator